It’s the most wonderful time of the year!

 The next thing you know you’re giddy with anticipation at the parcel of carefully chosen seeds arriving any day in the mailbox.
 They arrive!
 Oh the joy!

 Now you start garden planning and you’re struggling to fit in all the varieties.
 Did you really order so many?
 What were you thinking?
-Perhaps you over did it.
-Perhaps your gardening heart was bigger than common sense.
-Perhaps you even need to hide your seed stash from your spouse.
+Perhaps you over did it and your gardening heart was bigger than common sense.
+MAYBE you even need to hide your seed stash from your spouse. 😉

 Welcome to the world of the Obsessive Seed Collector.